jtv/ijssel/README.md

 Works in Python 2.7, 3.6, and pypy.
 This will evolve.

-Should work on any operating system, as long as it's running a supported Python version.
+Should work on any operating system, as long as it's on a supported Python version.

 External dependencies: minimal.
 It'll probably require `six` at some point.